scisus/lodgepolethermaltime/meta.md

 This analysis models the mean forcing accummulation required for lodgepole pine to shed pollen and receive pollen.

-- `conceptualanalysis.*` goes thru the first few steps of Betancourt's workflow, outlining the problem and determining what domain specific knowledge can be brought to bear on the priors.
-- `diagnositics.R` calculates model diagnostics like Rhat and ESS
 - `doy.R`
-- `phenology_functions.R` are helper functions for `thermaltimemodel.R`
-- `ppc.R`
-- `retrodiction_prediction.R`

 - `simulatefrommodel.R`
 - `*simulations*` simulate from model with known pars and then see if you can fit the model and recover pars.
 - `cloneeffectexplore.R` exploratory analysis of phenology & provenance vars - graphs of genotype effects vs. all clim vars
 - `provclimatecorr.R` pearson correlations of provenance effects and provenance climates [obsolete - only 6 provenances and not true provenances]
-- `cloneinvest.R` how many clones are from locations where multiple clones were sourced from?
+- `cloneinvest.R` how many genotypes are from locations where multiple genotypes were sourced from?

 Order of analysis is